kataras/build-a-better-web-together/middleware.md

 ```

-> Done/DoneFuncs are just last-executed handlers, like Use/UseFunc the children party inheritates these 'done/last' handlers also.
+> Done/DoneFuncs are just last-executed handlers, like Use/UseFunc the children party inheritates these 'done/last' handlers too.